 VYT's Summer Camp is offered twice each year for boys and girls ages 5 through 18.
 Donations will be gratefully accepted as one-time contributions or on an ongoing monthly basis.

 VYT's Sponsor-a-Seat program allows disadvantaged children from dozens of social service organizations to attend a free VYT performance at the Herberger Theater Center and enjoy a complimentary lunch with the cast and crew.
-Last season, 1,001 children enjoyed a complimentary Sponsor-a-Seat performance of Freaky Friday.
+During our run of Freaky Friday, 1,001 children enjoyed a complimentary Sponsor-a-Seat performance.

 Now in its 23rd year, Sponsor-a-Seat provides underserved boys and girls with a truly unique opportunity to experience the performing arts.
 For two magical afternoons, each season, 1,500 children from more than 30 local social service agencies fill the Center Stage seats at the Herberger Theater Center.
 They then enjoy a healthful lunch, donated by Subway, that they get to enjoy while meeting and socializing with the show's cast and crew.

 "Last year, our sponsors gave more than 1,000 youth who live with physical disabilities, come from broken homes, and/or regularly deal with domestic violence and poverty the opportunity to experience the wonder of live theatre through Freaky Friday," said Bobb Cooper, VYT's Producing Artistic Director.
 "This year, we've serving even more children and we look forward to seeing the hope and inspiration this program provides as they witness and interact with our young actors and musicians."